zouppen/ddrlights/protocol.md

 unsigned 8 bit integers.
 Every LED row consumes 8^2 bits (8 bytes).
 A single bar of 8 LEDs is encoded as a single byte.

-If the cube is buid using PWM technology, a single LED may have 256 levels of brightness.
+If the cube is built using PWM technology, a single LED may have 256 levels of brightness.
 In that case 8^3 cube array length would be 512 bytes and a single byte represents brightness of a single voxel.
 Header bytes should be encoded using unsigned big-endian 16-bit